JParramore/FridgeMagnets/README.md

 ## FridgeMagnets

+A multiplayer virtual fridge magnet sandbox!
 Move your letters around a fridge and spell out anything you like.

 <br>

-- Connect to the fridge and attempt to write something interesting before you're sabotaged.
+- Connect and attempt to write something before you're sabotaged.

 <br>